Novel observables for exploring QCD collective evolution and quantum entanglement within individual jets: Introduction

 \section{Introduction}

 Quantum Chromodynamics (QCD) is the fundamental theory that describes properties of quarks and gluons (known as partons) and the interactions among them.
 Being an $SU(3)$ non-abelian gauge theory, QCD has the peculiar feature that partons interact strongly at long distances, but become almost free when close to each other (``asymptotic freedom'')~\cite{Gross:1973id,Politzer:1973fx,Brock:1993sz}.
 As a consequence, no free partons are ever found in the vacuum.
 Instead, partons are always confined inside hadrons.
 Attempts to knock a parton out of a hadron and into the vacuum (e.g., via a hard scattering in high-energy proton collisions) lead to the emission of collimated sprays of hadrons (or ``jets'') that result from fragmentation and hadronization of the scattered parton.
-During this process, the parton acquires ``mass'' or ``virtuality'' via interactions with the vacuum.
 Detailed dynamics of the parton fragmentation and hadronization process are not yet fully understood and cannot be evaluated from first-principles because of QCD's non-perturbative nature.
 Phenomenological models such as the Lund string~\cite{Andersson:1983ia} and cluster models~\cite{Marchesini:1991ch} have been implemented to facilitate the interpretation of experimental data.
-In recent years, applications of perturbative QCD have been successful in the study of jet substructures, where non-perturbative components (i.e., soft particles) of the jet are largely trimmed away~\cite{Asquith:2018igt}.
-Fundamental understandings of {\it color confinement} and the {\it dynamics of hadronization} are two key outstanding issues in QCD and strong interactions.
+In recent years, there has been tremendous interest and progress in the study of jet substructures~\cite{Asquith:2018igt}.
+In these studies, perturbative QCD (pQCD) approaches have been successfully applied by largely avoiding or trimming away non-perturbative components (i.e., soft particles) of the jet~\cite{Asquith:2018igt}.
+Fundamental understandings of {\textit{color confinement}} and the {\textit{dynamics of hadronization}} are two key outstanding issues in QCD and strong interactions.